ingan274/LiriBot/README.md

 <li>If you don't enter a movie title, LIRI will pick a cool movie to search for you. </li>
 <li>❓ node basicliri.js do-what-it-says </li>
 <br><br>
 No User friendly??
-I made it easier, with LIRI 2.0!
+I made it easier, with LIRI 2.0! <br>
 With liribot.js:
 <li>🤘🏼🎵🎥❓ node liribot.js </li>
 <li>You will be prompted to see what you would like to search</li>